SergiuszR/gulp-boiler-plate/README.md

 ## Additional

-You need to have `npm` installed on your machine
+- You need to have `npm` installed on your machine.
-You need to install some CSS preprocessor in your IDE i.e. `live-sass-compiler`
+- You need to install some CSS preprocessor in your IDE i.e. `live-sass-compiler`

 ## Installation